antvis/G6/packages/site/docs/manual/middle/elements/combos/defaultCombo.en.md

 ### collapsedSubstituteIcon

-`collapsedSubstituteIcon` is an object to configure a substitute image for the collapsed combo.
+*Supported by v4.6.8* `collapsedSubstituteIcon` is an object to configure a substitute image for the collapsed combo.
 Here is the commonly used properties in `collapsedSubstituteIcon`:

 | Name | Required | Type | Remark |
 | --- | --- | --- | --- |